TonyRipa/PlaceValue/README.md

 ------------------------
 <i>SparsePlaceValue1</i> is a 1D data-type optimized for sparse PlaceValues.
 Consider 1e9 + 2e-9.
 We could store this like 1000000000.000000002.
 SparsePlaceValue stores it like this [[1,9],[2,-9]].
 The storage gains are apparent.
 There are also computational gains.
 Furthermore, a seemingly serendipitous gain is the ability to store numbers like 1e9.5 + 2e-9.
 This comes in especially handy when dealing with radicals and other similar expressions.

-SparsePlaceValueRational
+SparsePlaceValueRational1
 ------------------------
-<i>SparsePlaceValueRational</i> is a version of SparsePlaceValue1 that uses rational instead of real digits.
-This gives all the benefits of SparcePlaceValue1 with none of the round off errors.
+<i>SparsePlaceValueRational1</i> is a version of SparsePlaceValue1 that uses rational instead of real digits.
+This gives all the benefits of SparsePlaceValue1 with none of the round off errors.

 PlaceValueRatio
 ------------------
 <i>PlaceValueRatio</i> is a PlaceValue data-type reminiscent of rational numbers.
 It is a ratio of 2 WholePlaceValues.
 For example, 1/11 is stored as a pair 1,11.
 11/1 is stored as a pair 11,1.
 Multiplication occurs element-wise yielding 11,11.
 Results are automatically simplified via euclid's algorithm to 1,1.
 Finally text rendering yields 1/1.
 PlaceValueRatio avoids round off errors that regular PlaceValue does not.
 For example, for PlaceValue 1/11 = 0.1<s>1</s>1<s>1</s>... but 11 * 0.1<s>1</s>1<s>1</s>... = 1.00001 .

-SparsePlaceValueRatio
+SparsePlaceValueRatio1
 ------------------
-<i>SparsePlaceValueRatio</i> is a sparse version of PlaceValueRatio.
-It is a ratio of 2 SparsePlaceValueRationals.
+<i>SparsePlaceValueRatio1</i> is a sparse version of PlaceValueRatio.
+It is a ratio of 2 SparsePlaceValueRational1s.
 PlaceValueRatio can handle numbers like 1/11.
-SparsePlaceValueRatio would handle that as 1 / 1E1+1.
-SparsePlaceValueRatio can handle more exotic ratios such as 1 / 1E½+1 .
+SparsePlaceValueRatio1 would handle that as 1 / 1E1+1.
+SparsePlaceValueRatio1 can handle more exotic ratios such as 1 / 1E½+1 .

 Polynomial
 -------------